Presbyopia Diagnosis and Treatment

 Your eyes work like an elastic band to focus on the images in front of you.
 When looking at an object in the distance, your eye muscle relaxes.
 In contrast, it constricts when looking at something nearby.
 As we age, however, our eye lens becomes less flexible.
 This makes near objects appear blurry.

-To avoid eyestrain, people with untreated presbyopia tend to hold books, magazines, newspapers, and menus at arm’s length in order to focus properly.
-Trying to performing tasks at close range can sometimes cause headaches, eye strain or fatigue in individuals who have developed this condition.
+To avoid eyestrain, people with untreated presbyopia tend to hold books, magazines, newspapers, and menus at arm's length in order to focus properly.
+For these people, performing tasks at close range can sometimes cause headaches, eye strain or even fatigue.